3m6d/SimpleBot/README.md

 # SimpleBot

-SimpleBot is a conversational bot designed to provide information about its creator, Dipawoli Malla.
+SimpleBot is a conversational rule based chatbot designed to provide information about its creator, Dipawoli Malla.
 It is built in Python and utilizes regular expressions to understand and respond to user input.

 ## Features
 - Answer questions about Dipawoli Malla's academic and professional background.